Odessa pogroms: Aftermath and response

 Charles Stewart Smith, the British Consul, later wrote that such was the prevailing lawlessness that for many months the streets continued to be unsafe.
 Armed robberies were everyday occurrences.
 Six months after the pogrom he wrote in a private letter: "Crime continues in odious intensity.
 The 'Black Crow' robberies have subsided, but bombs are thrown and assassinations occur far too often.
 A surgeon friend tells me that formerly in the Town hospital they used to receive one or two stabbing cases every week; now there are one or two a day."

-It was one of the events that resulted in many Jews emigrating from Odessa and Ukraine to western Europe and to the United States in the following years.
+The pogrom was one of the events that spurred many Jews to emigrate from Odessa and Ukraine to western Europe and the United States in the following years.
 Almost 50,000 Jews left Odessa after the 1905 pogroms.
+Jewish immigration to the US increased by around one quarter the next year.
 Thousands of Jewish refugees went over the border to Austria-Hungary and Germany, leading to protests targeting Russia, and threats of diplomatic intervention.
 The value of Russian bonds went down, and Russian lawmakers had to develop new policies to react.

 The Mendele Mocher Sforim Museum opened in downtown Odessa in 1927, containing images of the 1871 and 1905 pogroms.
-The tsarist authorities never authorized the museum or allowed the monument to be erected, or pogrom art to be shown, but the Bolsheviks used it as an opportunity to highlight their defeat of the brutal autocracy.
+During the pre-revolutionary period the tsarist authorities had never allowed a monument to be erected, or pogrom art to be shown, but the Bolsheviks used it as an opportunity to highlight their defeat of the brutal autocracy.